In online advertising, and especially on Google Ads, every click can transform your results... or your budget.

-This is where Negative Keywords come into play in your Google Ads campaigns.
 Often overlooked, these keywords can be the secret to boosting the profitability of your ads and optimizing your advertising spend.

-Let's face it, advertising on Google ads isn't always easy.
+Because let's face it, advertising on Google ads isn't always easy.

 As competition intensifies, advertising on Google Ads is becoming more expensive than ever.